Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

 # Step 1 - Download the code base

 To start building a solution / workload, you first have to get access to the code base.
-One of the ways to do so is to follow the following sequence of steps:
+One of the ways to do so is to perform the following steps:

 1. Open the repository via the URL [aka.ms/CARML](https://aka.ms/CARML)